gvwilson/sensibleadventures/coriandel/coriandel.md

 I sniffed.
 "You are far too lax on that woman," I said.

+"I'm sure she's doing the best she can with only one pair of hands," my brother-by-marriage said.
 The cook's son would normally have helped with the evening meal, but his wife had given birth a few days previously, and he had still not returned.
 Still, that hardly excused his mother being slipshod.

-"I'm sure she's doing the best she can with only one pair of hands," my brother-by-marriage said.

 I sniffed again.
 "Is that what you would say if one of your clerks miscounted a few sequins?"

 "Pfah!"
 He helped himself to some more dates and chewed moodily.
 Not for the first time, I wondered whether there was anything between him and the cook.
 She was as common as dung, and even in her prime she wouldn't have been one grain the beauty my sister was.
-Still, he was a man, and one of no little means, and her sort wouldn't think twice about a little tumble for a bracelet or some silk ribbons.
-I had watched for signs, but had never managed to find any.
+Still, he was a man, and one of no little means, and her sort wouldn't think twice about a little tumble for a bracelet or some silk ribbons, and I doubted he would have enough character to say no to fruit that fell in his lap I had watched for signs, but had never managed to find any.
 As I poured Sehdie some lassi, I made a note to myself to pay even closer attention.

 Bluesday afternoon, four days after my visit, Rojyar brought me the word I had been waiting for.
 He tapped the wall outside my room gently.
 "Honored mistress?"

 "Yes?"
 I said through the door curtain.

 He cleared his throat.
 "Mistress Shau Sheu requests the pleasure of your company this evening, honored mistress.
 At moonrise."

 "Send word that she may expect me.
 Oh, and Rojyar?
 Your master is away this evening, is he not?
 With his turtling friends?"